-GLYNN COUNTY, GA
+Brunswick, GA

-The former LCP site, which is in Glynn County, GA, outside the City of Brunswick, has a long industrial history.
+The former LCP site in Brunswick, GA, has a long industrial history.
 Previous manufacturing practices from the early 1910s to the 1990s impacted the marsh, upland soil, and groundwater.
 Allied Chemical built the LCP plant in 1955 and operated it in conformance with laws, regulations, and permits until the property and the business were sold to the LCP Chemical Company in 1979, which continued operations for another 15 years until the Georgia Environmental Protection Division (EPD) revoked LCP's discharge permit causing the plant to shut down, and LCP went bankrupt.